TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Loopback interface.md

 # Fail in internal TCP sockets communication

-This results in failure in the [one-on-one communication when a TCP sender sends string to a TCP receiver](https://github.com/TranPhucVinh/C/tree/master/Transport%20layer#a-tcp-sender-sends-string-to-a-tcp-receiver).
+Loopback interface not booted up results in failure in the [one-on-one communication when a TCP sender sends string to a TCP receiver](https://github.com/TranPhucVinh/C/tree/master/Transport%20layer#a-tcp-sender-sends-string-to-a-tcp-receiver).

 **Test steps**:
 * Build both tcp_sgl_rx_sgl_sndr and tcp_sgl_sndr_sgl_rx program for Armbian environment then TFTP them to the board